The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Certified pre-owned vehicles are a great option for anyone looking for a quality car without the new car price tag.
-These vehicles come with several benefits, including extended warranties and lower overall costs.
+Certified pre-owned (CPO) vehicles are a great option for anyone looking for a quality car without the new car price tag.
+But are certified pre-owned cars worth it?
+Yes.
+These used vehicles have to meet additional standards from manufacturers or dealers.
+Buying a certified pre-owned car offers several benefits, including extended warranties and lower overall costs.

-3 steps to buying a certified pre-owned car
+5 steps to buying a certified pre-owned car

 Step 1: Do your research